 Distribution of service recipient workload units by category of service recipient is the percentage of unit-producing personnel time that is attributable to the various categories of service recipients.
-It is calculated by dividing the number of service recipient workload units for a specified category of service recipient (e.g. inpatient, resident, client hospital, client community, client home care) by the total number of service recipient workload units for a given period and multiplying by 100.
+It is calculated by dividing the number of service recipient workload units for a specified category of service recipient (e.g. inpatient, resident, client hospital) by the total number of service recipient workload units for a given period and multiplying by 100.